BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/blog.md

 ## Seeding the Database

-Create a directory named .
 Inside the `articles` directory create a file named `1.json` containing some code that looks like this:

 ## articles/1.json